Know the signs

 What does technology abuse look like?

-The following are descriptive examples of technology abuse, which can be triggering and upsetting to read:
+The following are descriptive examples of technology abuse, which can be triggering and upsetting to read!

 Wondering if your relationship has become abusive?